davenquinn/xenoliths/paper/text/chapters/05-discussion.md

 erosion of the mantle wedge followed by shallow subduction underplating of Franciscan rocks requires subsequent reconstruction of the current mantle lithosphere.
-As discussed above, @Luffi2009 present findings on the Dish Hill and Cima mantle xenolith sites (Fig. 1) that suggest the presence of a mantle lithosphere duplex with multiple Farallon plate upper mantle nappes in structural sequence beneath a residual roof of continental mantle lithosphere.
+As discussed above, @Luffi2009 present findings on the Dish Hill and Cima mantle xenolith sites [@fig:context] that suggest the presence of a mantle lithosphere duplex with multiple Farallon plate upper mantle nappes in structural sequence beneath a residual roof of continental mantle lithosphere.
 In that the crustal